Toyota 4x4 how to replace front wheel unit bearings

 Running over-sized tires combined with hard use off road lead to the bearings to ware.
 You can check for ware by lifting the truck off the ground and pulling the top and bottom of the tire feeling and looking for play at the hub.
 The other sign of them going bad is the dreaded growl from one side when you turn.

-Replacing the bearings is rather straight forward.
+Toyota wheel bearing replacement is rather straight forward.
 You have two options for doing the job:

 1st is to buy pre-assembled unit bearings.
 These are new bearings, seal and 4 bolts with a new wheel hub spindle already pressed into the wheel bearings.
 This is a direct just swap out the unit bearing and cost about $100 more per side.
 Local auto parts stores AND Toyota do not typically stock the unit bearings as built assemblies.
 However you can find them on line pre-assembled with both Chinese bearings or the typical Toyota OEM "KOYO" bearings.

 2nd option is to buy the bearing and seal, then press out the stock wheel hub spindle and press it into the new bearings.
 This option you can find a large range of bearings in both local auto parts and over the Toyota parts counter.
 For the Lexus GX trucks, its the same bearing used on the same model year 4Runner so just get them from Toyota vrs. the extra "Lexus" part charge.